About the Blogger

 You’re not really surprised that things turned out this way today, are you?
 Of course, that’s not to say that some parts of today’s budget news weren’t unexpected.
 And few would venture a guess as to what happens next… though … Continue reading

-Audio from budget vote September 9, 2008 [Audio clip: view full post to listen] Few expect that today's debate and votes in the Legislature will produce a final resolution to California's historic fiscal crisis.
-But by day's end, there will … Continue reading
+Audio from budget vote September 9, 2008 Few expect that today’s debate and votes in the Legislature will produce a final resolution to California’s historic fiscal crisis.
+But by day’s end, there will hopefully be a better sense of where … Continue reading

 One of the most often quoted stats about California is that, were we a nation, we’d be the world’s eighth largest economy.
 But such power can also work in reverse, say economists.
 And now, there is speculation that whatever ugly … Continue reading